cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-11/241111_Skeuomorphism.md

 ## Simpler Times
 We tend to think that "Before, things were always better", can that be true in the case of UI design?
 During my user tests, a person I interviewed found the iPhone 5's Settings app to be so uncluttered and simple compared to today's version, that it felt empty.
 It seems that user interfaces have gotten so complicated with time, all while getting flatter visually; "An abstract thing like software was just more easier when everything resembled real world objects".
 Unlocking my iPhone and opening the settings app, I found myself overwhelmed by the amount of settings, colors and texts.
 Although we have so many functionalities because of these OSs age and improvements that came with it, we probably have too much choice and features that we probably don't fully utilize.

-The tactile and tangible feel of these skeuomorphic GUIs calls upon our brain's understanding of physical affordances, as familiar interfaces help and comfort users into transitioning to new technologies without tension, easing their cognitive load.
+The tactile and tangible feel of these skeuomorphic GUIs calls upon our brain's understanding of physical affordances, as familiar interfaces help and comfort users into transitioning to new technologies without tension, easing their cognitive load (Don Norman, 2013).
 But is this nostalgia for skeuomorphism part of a desire to hold onto these "simpler times" with technology changing rapidly.

-Operating systems became so complex with a multitude of features and functions that creating a new operating system and specific GUI from scratch today equals digging your own grave.
+Operating systems eventually became so complex with a multitude of features and functions that creating a new operating system and specific GUI from scratch today can't be simple task.
+According to the research done by Schwartz (2005) when people have so many options and features, it can lead to them getting overwhelmed.
+With multiple choices comes the difficulty of making a choice, it could also lead to regret and anxiety as to doing the wrong action, but having less choice often makes users dissatisfied with their final decision.

+But we should also never forget that these simple times we're talking about had tech devices with limited functionality, usability problems and technical restraints.
+All of that without talking about the learning curves people had to deal with that has since been forgotten.

 ## Legacy
 We've been through Skeuomorphism and switched to Flat Design because of how cluttered and kitsch everyday user interfaces became, but also because of the explosion of app marketplaces with developers all bringing their apps with their own style and take on skeuomorphism which led to visual saturation.
 Flat Design seemed like a solution to that problem, by stripping away all details, textures, 3D effects, and any other visual "pollution".